Bryan E. Pieper

 Peter’s areas of practice include employment litigation, commercial litigation, and probate/estate administration.
 He is a member of the Tennessee and Nashville Bar Associations, and is admitted to practice before the U.S. Courts for the Eastern, Middle, and Western Districts of Tennessee.

-Peter is an avid reader and enjoys running and hiking.
+Peter is an avid reader and enjoys running, cycling, and hiking.
 He lives in Nashville with his wife and children.

 Tim Barnes has been practicing law since 1985 in the areas of divorce, child custody, adoption, criminal and juvenile law.
 At DHPM, Mr. Barnes focuses his practice on family law mediation, serving as a mediator to help people resolve disputes and avoid the damaging and expensive litigation process.